isil66/isil66/README.md

 - 👋 Hi, I’m @isil66
-- 😎 I'm an undergraduate student in Bilkent University who majors in CS
+- 😎 I'm an undergraduate student at Bilkent University who majors in CS
-- 🤠 I'm currently learning how to program
+- 🤠 I'm struggling in general, so be nice to me
 - 📫 How to reach me: isilozgu2016@gmail.com

 <!---